 Brazil, China, Malaysia, Russia and Turkey have sold since 2009 bonds worth more than 1,000 billion, mainly to US mutual funds.
 When money has flooded these markets, the economies and currencies of these countries were strongly reinforced.

-Now, as it was expected, a reversal trend has started, driven by China’s economy, which is constantly slowing down and due to falling local currencies, given that mutual funds are seeking safer investments.
+Now, as it was expected, a reversal trend has started.
+It is driven by China’s economy, which is constantly slowing down and due to falling local currencies, given that mutual funds are seeking safer investments.

 BIS warned this month about the consequences that may occur if these investors close their positions in a panic or organized move at the same time.
 And, given that mutual funds have become so large and have a large number of bonds, a movement of panic might spread rapidly.

-Things are not looking good and after yesterday’s Black Monday on world’s stock markets, the negative evolution is continuing today on the Shanghai stock market and the trend is being followed by all major Asian markets.
+Things are not looking good and after yesterday’s Black Monday on world’s stock markets, the negative evolution is continuing today on the Shanghai stock market.
+The trend is being followed by all major Asian markets.

-More and more people are saying “I want out” and it’s difficult to see the outcome with all these depreciating currencies.
-One thing is certain, China might have started a new recession in the world’s economy and the upcoming months will show us the outcome.
+More and more people are saying “I want out”.
+It’s difficult to see the outcome with all these depreciating currencies.
+One thing is certain, China might have started a new recession in the world’s economy.
+The upcoming months will show us the outcome.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website :